Ben-Chanan008/Ben-Chanan008/README.md

 - 🌱 I’m currently learning React js
 - 💞️ I’m looking to collaborate with people and build problem solving projects
 - 📫 You can reach me on bchanan.boss@gmail.com
-- I'm currently a front end developer
+- I'm currently a Full Stack developer

 <!---
 Ben-Chanan008/Ben-Chanan008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.